-You are washing dishes and pull the plug to allow the water in the sink to drain.
+You may have experienced this scenario: You are washing dishes and pull the plug to allow the water in the sink to drain.
 Suddenly, the drain stops.
 You try drain opening chemicals.
 You plunge the sink.
 You attempt to use a drain auger (cable or snake).
 Nothing is working.

 As you attempt to restore flow to the drain, you will notice one of two conditions.
 You cable so far, and your cable seems to have hit a brick wall.
 Or, you cable until you have no cable left and have not encountered any resistance and still no drainage.
 Aside from having grease buildup or food blocking the drain line, frozen drain piping may be the reason your sink will not drain.
 In the illustration above, freezing occurs two ways.

 If your sink is on an outside wall, as water is run through the drain, over time, layers of ice build with every use of the sink.
 Water runs in and settles at a point where the temperature inside the wall is freezing or below.
 Each time the water is run, another layer of ice builds on top of what was previously formed.